Estimated Project Schedule:

 The NC DOT will work on Haywood Road from 240 to Beechum’s Curve and down to Craven Street.

 The City of Asheville is working on Craven Street and 5 Points Intersection at Clingman and Roberts Streets, including new sidewalks.
 The City is also installing the greenway on New Belgium's site along the French Broad River that will connect Craven St. and Haywood Rd.
 The river greenway will be public, and operate under the normal park ordinance hours of dawn til dusk.
 It will be managed, maintained, and operated separate of New Belgium by the City.
-Contact Craven Street Improvements Project Manager, McCray Coates with questions about these improvements.
+Get more information on the Craven Street Improvements Project.

 Craven Street, as well as several local intersections, will be improved and widened using an easement onto the New Belgium property to accommodate truck traffic as a part of the City of Asheville's proposed infrastructure improvements.
 Bike lanes and sidewalks will be included as a part of the Craven Street improvements by the City of Asheville.